PetrKryslUCSD/MeshCore.jl/docs/src/index.md

 # MeshCore Documentation

-## Conceptual guide
+## How to guide

-The concepts and ideas are described.
+Guide to the use of the library.

 ```@contents
 Pages = [